Understanding the role of roots and bacteria in the phosphorus cycle.

 Climate Change Science Institute

-This research was supported as part of the Next Generation Ecosystem Experiments –Tropics, funded by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research.
+This research was supported as part of the Next-Generation Ecosystem Experiments (NGEE)–Tropics, funded by Office of Biological and Environmental Research within the U.S. Department of Energy Office of Science.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER